KurtRoepke/bind9-secondary-dns/README.md

 <h2>Description</h2>
- In this project I add a secondary dns server to an existing topology for network redundency.
+ In this project, I add a secondary DNS server to an existing topology for network redundancy.
 <br />